 With GDPR nearing its one-year mark, user data privacy has never been more present in the public consciousness.
-Despite some initial confusion over its reach and implementation, GDPR has paved the way for a new age of user choice, trust and empowerment.
+Despite some initial confusion over its reach and implementation, GDPR compliance for advertising has paved the way for a new age of user choice, trust and empowerment.
 Consumers are now more aware and educated than ever about the value of their personal data.
 And while Europe has initially led the way, lawmakers worldwide are now following suit, with many planning on passing their own data privacy legislation.

 The Global Impact